UNIC-Lab/iRadioDiff/README.md

 ---

-This is the code of "**iRadioDiff: Physics Informed Diffusion Model for Effective Indoor Radio Map Construction and Localization**" submitted to the IEEE ICC 2026.
+This is the code of "**iRadioDiff: Physics Informed Diffusion Model for Effective Indoor Radio Map Construction and Localization**" accepted by the IEEE ICC 2026.

 ## :sunny: Before Starting